Categories

 Other recent cases[3] also suggest that courts do not look kindly on employers that try to evade the terms of their own arbitration agreements when they realize, too late, that the reality of arbitration presents significant challenges to employers as well.

 If you think an arbitration agreement may be blocking you from obtaining justice for an employer’s wrongdoing, think again.
 You may still have recourse to pursue your claims.
-Sanford Heisler Sharp has experienced employment lawyers in New York, Washington, DC, Baltimore, San Francisco, San Diego, and Tennessee, who can assess the circumstances of your case.
+Sanford Heisler Sharp McKnight has experienced employment lawyers in New York, Washington, DC, San Francisco, Palo Alto, San Diego, and Tennessee, who can assess the circumstances of your case.

 Footnotes